 - Group discounts are available for parties of three or more.

 - Access the course for up to one year after registering.

 The Electrical Safety course is made up of a full-length video featuring more than 25 interactive animations and award winning content delivered with audio narration.

 Students will complete self-grading quizzes and a final exam while an OSHA Study Timer tracks time and progress, allowing you to log in and out as needed.

-This course is eligible for .08 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).
+This course counts as a Continuing Education Unit (CEU).
+This course is eligible for .1 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).